Washington Examiner

-The Washington Examiner is a U.S. conservative news outlet which consists principally of an online/digital website with a weekly printed magazine, based in Washington, D.C.
-It is owned by MediaDC, a subsidiary of Clarity Media Group, which is owned by Philip Anschutz.
+The Washington Examiner is an American conservative news magazine based in Washington, D.C., consisting of a website and a weekly printed magazine.
+It is owned by billionaire businessman Philip Anschutz through MediaDC, a subsidiary of Clarity Media Group.

-From 2005 to mid-2013, the Examiner published a daily tabloid-sized newspaper, distributed throughout the Washington, D.C., metro area.
-The newspaper focused on local news and political commentary.
-The local newspaper ceased publication on June 14, 2013, whereupon its content began to focus almost exclusively on national politics, from a conservative point of view, switching its print edition from a daily newspaper to an expanded print weekly magazine format.
+From 2005 to 2013, the Examiner was published as a daily tabloid-sized newspaper, distributed throughout the Washington, D.C. metro area.
+The newspaper focused primarily on local news and political commentary.
+The local newspaper ceased publication in June 2013, whereupon its content began to focus almost exclusively on national politics from a conservative point of view.
+The Examiner switched its print edition from a daily newspaper to an expanded print weekly magazine format.

 History

-The publication now known as the Washington Examiner began its life as a handful of suburban news outlets known as the Journal Newspapers, distributed not in Washington D.C. itself, but only in the suburbs of Washington: Montgomery Journal, Prince George's Journal, and Northern Virginia Journal.
-Philip Anschutz purchased the parent company, Journal Newspapers Inc., in October 2004.
-On February 1, 2005, the paper's name changed to the Washington Examiner, and it adopted a logo and format similar to those of another newspaper then owned by Anschutz, San Francisco Examiner.
+The publication now known as the Washington Examiner began its life as a handful of suburban news outlets known as the Journal Newspapers, distributed not in Washington D.C. itself, but only in its suburbs: Montgomery Journal, Prince George's Journal, Fairfax Journal, and Arlington Journal (later consolidated as the Northern Virginia Journal).
+Philip Anschutz purchased the parent company, Journal Newspapers Inc., in 2004.
+On February 1, 2005, the paper's name changed to the Washington Examiner, and it adopted a logo and format similar to those of another newspaper Anschutz then owned, San Francisco Examiner.

 The Washington Examiner became increasingly influential in conservative political circles, hiring much of the talent from The Washington Times.
 The website DCist wrote in March 2013: "Despite the right-wing tilt of [the Examiner's] editorial pages and sensationalist front-page headlines, it also built a reputation as one of the best local sections in D.C."
-The newspaper's local coverage also gained attention, including a write-up by The New York Times, for contributing to the arrest of more than 50 fugitives through a feature that each week spotlighted a different person wanted by law enforcement agencies.
+The newspaper's local coverage also gained attention, including a write-up by The New York Times, for contributing to the arrest of more than fifty fugitives through a feature that each week spotlighted a different person wanted by law enforcement agencies.

 In March 2013, the company announced that it would stop printing a daily edition in June and refocus on national politics.
 The print edition was converted to a weekly magazine, while the website was continually updated.
 The new format was compared to that of The Hill.
 In December 2018, Clarity Media announced that the magazine would become a publicly available, expanded print magazine.